 Many of you know that I am a big fan of consuming foods that contain natural ingredients and try to limit the amount of artificial chemicals in my house.
-Years ago I didn’t care about fake ingredients or chemicals (I lived on diet soda and Splenda in everything!), but that changed about 7 years ago when I had a lot of endocrine disruption going on and had to figure out how I could start to feel better.
-Along with changing my diet, I took out plastics and cleaning products from my home.
-I switched my cleaning products to mostly vinegar, and just in the past year have added essential oils and Norwex products to my natural cleaning regime.
+Years ago I didn’t care about fake ingredients or chemicals (I lived on diet soda and Splenda in everything!), but that changed about 7 years ago when I had a big endocrine disruption going on and had to figure out how I could start to feel better.
+Along with changing my diet, I took out plastics and synthetic cleaning products from my home.
+I switched to natural cleaners – using mostly vinegar, and just in the past year have added essential oils and Norwex products to my natural cleaning regime.

 *Bleach and 409 killed the most bacteria